Fringe Club Unveils A New Chapter

+data-text="Fringe Club Unveils a New Chapter" data-link=" Club Unveils a New Chapter" class="whatsapp">Shar Innovative Program and Venue Upgrade Redefine its Identity - East-meet-West Center Brings Art to a Broader Audience

-(MENAFN- Media OutReach Newswire) HONG KONG SAR - Media OutReach Newswire - 29 December 2023 - Hong Kong's vibrant arts and culture scene is set to flourish even further as the iconic Hong Kong Fringe Club proudly announces its successful win of the open tender issued by the Culture, Sports & Tourism Bureau ("CSTB") of the Hong Kong SAR Government.
+HONG KONG SAR - Media OutReach Newswire - 29 December 2023 - Hong Kong's vibrant arts and culture scene is set to flourish even further as the iconic Hong Kong Fringe Club proudly announces its successful win of the open tender issued by the Culture, Sports & Tourism Bureau ('CSTB') of the Hong Kong SAR Government.
 Our esteemed platform for the arts has been granted the opportunity to continue to operate in the Grade 1 heritage building located at No. 2 Lower Albert Road in the Central District.

 Since September 2022, under the supervision of its Board of Directors and a newly appointed General Manager, the Fringe Club has re-started its mission to bring innovative, cutting-edge, avant-garde, and non-mainstream art to its exhibition and performance spaces.
 The Fringe Club is also dedicated to aligning with current government policy to develop Hong Kong into a hub for East-meets-West artistic exploration and cultural exchange.
 In this regard, new elements and programming will be incorporated into the Club's annual activities, including a city-wide Fringe Festival, talent incubation and art-tech incubation programmes, coupled with cross-genre showcases and Chinese culture at the premises.